Currys PC World Black Friday 2020: early Kickstart Your Xmas sale sees big savings

 Last year, Currys averaged 72 orders per minute and sold enough widescreen TVs that stacked they would be 32 times the height of the Shard.

-Currys don’t hang about until the end of November – the retailer currently has a clearance sale on, offering up to 30% off hundreds of products such as laptops, TVs, and home appliances.
-Currys has also launched its ‘Kickstart Your Xmas’ sale with plenty of products seeing big discounts.
+This year is a little different.
+The retailer currently has a clearance sale on, offering up to 30% off hundreds of products such as laptops, TVs, and home appliances.
+Currys also launched its ‘Kickstart Your Xmas’ sale with plenty of products seeing big discounts.
 In other words, there’s no need to wait for a great saving.

 Below, we’ve rounded up the best Black Friday deals from last year, as well as the Currys deals you can buy right now whether that’s a 4K TV, games consoles, a coffee machine, or kitchen appliances.